coolhand-code/Cinephile-s-Window/README.md

 * cowsay: used for printing guidance text and questions by different animalistic characters as if they talk to the player to make the game more visually appealing.
 * sys: used for exiting the program when desired.
 * random: used for shuffling correct and incorrect answers.
-* requests : used for supplying the questions from an API date set.
+* requests : used for supplying the questions from an API.
 * csv: used for recording the high scores.
 * tabulate: used for putting the choices in a table
 * rich: used for printing colorful text, tabulating the game rules and the high scores.